Our hotly debated list of the world's 6 best treks

 Walk between remote mountain villages – places where roads do not go.
 Learn about the Sherpa way of life, absorb local mountaineering history, trek across high passes and along remote valleys.
 Then finally arrive at the base of the world's highest mountain – destinations don't get much grander.
 It is the complete trekking experience: hard physical work, spectacular scenery, beautiful cultural interactions.
 It's absolutely world class.

 The Incan people were pretty good at stone work.
 And pretty committed to it, too.
-Right along the four-day Inca Trail trek, you will walk along stone pathways, up stone stairways, through stone tunnels, past stone buildings and through the remains of stone settlements.
+Right along the four-day Peru tour, you will walk along stone pathways, up stone stairways, through stone tunnels, past stone buildings and through the remains of stone settlements.
 And then, on the fourth day, you'll arrive at the biggest, stoniest wonderland of all – the ancient Incan stronghold of Machu Picchu.
 A city of stone, perched on the peak of a spectacular mountain in the middle of nowhere.

 This trek makes the list not just for the abundance of glorious stone ruins.
 The walking is challenging and the scenery in the Peruvian Andes is spectacular.
 You'll walk through cloud forests, alpine tundra and butterfly-filled jungles.
 You'll cross high passes, wander past alpine lakes and wind along trails with stunning views of snow-capped mountains.
 It is altogether undisputedly brilliant.

 Italy and walking.
 Two of the better things in the world, combined in the Cinque Terre.
 'Cinque Terre' means 'five lands', referring to five old fishing towns that dot the rugged Italian Riviera coastline.
 This place is filter-free-Insta paradise – colourful houses cling to the cliff sides and local streets descend to pretty beaches and fishing docks.
 Cars are not permitted in the villages, so the old world charm dial is turned up sky high.